benibela/xidel/readme.txt

                   of the given form node.
 You can give a sequence of parameters to  override. e.g. form(//form[1], "foo=bar&xyz=123") returns a request for the first form, with the foo and xyz parameters overriden by bar and 123.
+                  You can also use a JSON object to set the override parameters, e.g.
+                  {"foo": "bar", "xyz": 123}, in that case they are url encoded.
                   It returns an object with .url, .method and .post properties. match(<template>, <node>)
                   Performs pattern matching between the template (see below for template documentation)